earthcubeprojects-chords/chords/aws.md

 <img class="img-responsive" src="images/AWS_Step3.PNG" alt="Step 3" />

-**Note:** you can optionally select Require password reset to force the user to select a new password when they sign in.
+**Note:** By default, the "Require password reset" is set to force the user to select a new password when they sign in.

 * When you hit next you’ll see a page about groups and users.
 For now just click next again and move onto the **Review** step.
 Here you can double check your user and what permissions they have before creating their account.
 If this looks OK, click on **Create user**.